Girl Scout Cookies are Back!

-The girls learn a lot through selling Girl Scout cookies.
-The girls learn money management skills, and marketing.
+Not only do the girls benefit financially from selling Girl Scout cookies, they also learn important life skills like money management, goal-setting, and marketing.
 As the adult guiding girls at Cookie Booths, I have seen shy girls come out of their shell as they approach people about buying Girl Scout Cookies.

 Locally, Girl Scout Cookies have also inspired activism.
 As of 2012, only sustainable Palm Oil is used in Girl Scout Cookies.
 Local Ann Arbor Girl Scouts were the driving force for the switch.

-Girl Scouts Heart of Michigan offers 7 varieties of cookies at booths this year.
-A box of cookies costs $4 ($5 for the Gluten-Free Toffee-Tastic).
-Unfortunately, due to a nationwide shortage, delivery of the Toffee-Tastic (Gluten Free) cookies has been delayed.
-They will not be available for booths until further notice.
+Girl Scouts Heart of Michigan offers 8 varieties of cookies at booths this year.
+A box of cookies costs $4 ($6 for the S’mores and Gluten-Free Toffee-Tastic).

-If you have pre-ordered Girl Scout cookies from a local Girl Scout, they will be receiving them for delivery beginning February 16 (again minus the Toffee-Tastic).
+If you have pre-ordered Girl Scout cookies from a local Girl Scout, they will be receiving them for delivery beginning February 15.